shaleen-wonder-ent/user-guides/E360_App_Modernize_V3.md

 ### Open Questions to Resolve with Contoso

-1. **Is cloud agnosticism a contractual requirement, or a preference?** – This determines whether Option 2 is mandatory.
+1. **Is cloud agnosticism a contractual requirement, or a preference?** – If contractual, Azure Arc bridges the gap for non-Azure clients.
+If a preference, it should not override the value of Azure Native for 80% of clients.
 2. **What is the timeline for the first 3–5 tenants, and 50+ tenants?** – Affects isolation model choice.
 3. **What does "client-specific customization" mean concretely?** – Custom data models?
 Custom business rules?
 Custom UI?
 Each requires a different config pattern.
 4. **Which regions does E360 need to operate in?** – Affects Fabric Multi-Geo and data residency compliance.